 - 1. Every student is coached by a study career counsellor. - 2.
-In consultation with the study career counsellor, the student decides how best to work on his or her development and how to shape the learning process. - 3.
+In consultation with the study career counsellor, the student decides how best to work on his development and how to shape the learning process. - 3.
 The student consults with the study career counsellor on the progress of the learning process. - 4.
 The study career counsellor conducts support and orientation interviews with the student in the foundation year.
-The study Career counsellor and the student make a report of these interviews. - 5.
-Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this. - 6.
-Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the foundation phase.
-Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.
+Reports are drawn up of these interviews, copies of which are given to the student.
+The student must sign these reports to indicate his agreement or, if applicable, with the note 'reviewed and not approved'. - 5.
+Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this.